aflupton/healthcare-site-rebuild/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

 ## Known Bugs
-_The website is currently in development and not functional._
+_The website is currently under development._

 ## Setup

 Clone the repository from Github, navigate to the project directory in your terminal, and then run `ng serve` and navigate to `localhost:4200` in your browser to view the app.

+## Contact

+For any further questions, email Andrew Lupton at mailto:aflupton@gmail.com.

 ## Development server